mattermost/mattermost-handbook-1/source/guides/operating-metrics.md

 # Operating Metrics

+## Business Customer
+Organization that purchases subscription licenses of at least 10 seats, other than non-profit or academic licenses.

+## Current Business Customers
+The number of business customers with at least one active subscription.

+## Non-Business Customer
+Organization that purchases subscription licenses fewer than 10 seats or are purchasing either non-profit or academic licenses.

+## Current Non-Business Customers
+The number of non-business customers with at least one active subscription.

+## Customer
+The aggregate of business customers and non-business customers.

+## Current Customers
+The number of customers with at least one active subscription.

 ```
-Operating Metrics

-Business Customer (BC)
-Customers who purchase subscription licenses other than non-profit or academic licenses

-Non-Business Customer (Non-BC)
-Customers who purchase non-profit or academic licenses

-Customer
-All Customers	The sum of Business Customers and Non-Business Customers

 # BC
 Current number of business customers with a valid subscription